HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_core_sidecar_log.md

 Use the following syntax to configure more sidecar containers for additional log files in the custom-values.yaml file.

 !!!important
-    You can only expose log files inside of the /opt/HCL/logs directory and the `mountPath` specified for each entry in `volumes.core.customPVCs`.
+    You can only expose log files inside of the /opt/HCL/logs directory or the `mountPath` specified for each entry in `volumes.core.customPVCs`.

 ```yaml
 logging: